Learn how to optimise your website's crawl budget for SEO and ensure Google is able to crawl your most important pages.

 Managing robots.txt is undoubtedly one of the most important steps to take when optimising your SEO crawl budget.

-The robots.txt file (which you can usually access via yourdomain.com/robots.txt) is a file that allows you to tell Google about any resources on your site that you do not want it to crawl (and in turn index).
+The robots.txt file (which you can usually access via yourdomain.com/robots.txt) is a file that allows you to block resources on your site that you do not want Google to crawl (and in turn index).

 Here’s an example of what the SUSO Digital robots.txt file looks like: